ANAD Staff Members

 Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC.
 Member SIPC.

-Patricia Santucci, MD, FAED, FAPA, Vice President, Medical Director
+Patricia Santucci, MD, FAED, FAPA (she/her)

 Patricia Santucci received her medical degree from Loyola Stritch School of Medicine.
 She is a board certified psychiatrist and practiced in the western suburbs of Chicago focusing on women’s issues, adolescents and eating disorders.
 In addition to her private practice, she served as an Associate Clinical Professor of Psychiatric at Stritch School of Medicine.
 She was recognized as a Fellow of the American Psychiatric Association, founding member and Fellow of the Academy for Eating Disorders and board member and past Volunteer Medical Director for Our Children’s Homestead, a non-profit organization based on the Boy’s Town model for traumatized foster children.
 Her hospital based activities included medical directorships of adolescent units and development of eating disorder programs.
 After serving as Director of Mercy Center and later the Linden Oaks Eating Disorder Program she became Medical Director of Edwards- Linden Oaks Hospital in Naperville, Illinois.